-Organization - In June of each year, the Board will elect a Vice Chair, whose term will begin on Sept.
-1. This Board member will then rotate into the position of Chair the following September.
+Organization - In August of each year, the Board will elect a Chair and Vice Chair, whose term will begin on Sept.
+1.

 Terms of Office - Terms of office for the Chair and Vice Chair shall be for one year from Sept.
 1 of one year through Aug.
 31 of the subsequent year.